vdveen/EsriCitibike/README.md

 Citibike Data Visualizer
 ========

 WIP.
-First project of mine to get familiar with Python.
+Project of mine to get familiar with Python and to compete in the ESRI Young Scholars competition.

 I aim to visualize the Citibike open usage data in interesting ways using Python and Arcpy.

-Input is any month's Citibike data, in csv format.
+Input is raw Citibike data, in csv format.
+Output is >500 frames that I can put into video editing software.

-Todo:

-[V] Convert Raw Data Into Usable Data

-[V] Strip Unneccesary Data

-[ ] Convert to Arcpy Compatible Data

-[ ] Write Script to Visualize Bike Trips

-[ ] Output video / gif.